InfoManiac742/rb-glitch-tutorials/trainer_escape.md

 <img src=death_warp.gif>

-## Part 2: Fixing the Side Effects
+## Part 2: Fixing the side effects
 We've just successfully caused the game to start the process of beginning of a trainer battle.
 This means that we've essentially "stored" a trainer battle on the map where we set up the glitch, and can use this to manipulate a glitched battle when we next return to that map.
 However, there are two roadblocks that we need to clear first:

 1. The Start menu and most textboxes are disabled.
 (This only applies if you used the long-range trainer method.)